 Travel between Terminal 5 and Heathrow Central station is free for all passengers, but you will need a ticket to continue on to Paddington Station in Central London.

-Paddington Station is the final stop on the Heathrow Express, located in Central London about one mile north of Hyde Park and Kensington Palace.
-Connections to the London Underground Bakerloo, Circle, District and Hammersmith & City lines are available.
-Information on the accessibility of the Tube can be found at www.tfl.gov.uk.
-The station is also served by city bus routes 7, 23, 27, 36, 46, 205, 332, N7 and N205.
-Accessible black cabs can be hailed outside the station.
+Paddington Station is the final stop on the Heathrow Express, located in the City of London about one mile north of Hyde Park and Kensington Palace.
+Connections to the London Underground Bakerloo, Circle, District and Hammersmith & City lines are available, but they are not wheelchair accessible.
+The station is also served by city bus routes 7, 23, 27, 36, 46, 205, 332, N7 and N205, all of which are wheelchair accessible.
+More information can be found in my article on wheelchair accessible public transportation in London.
+Accessible black cabs with wheelchair ramps can be hailed outside the station.

 If you are looking for a hotel near Paddington Station, consider the Hilton London Paddington, which is only steps away.